superkabuki/threefive_is_SCTE35/classes.md

-# threefive3 commonly used classes and inheritance.
+# threefive commonly used classes and inheritance.

 ## Most SCTE-35 objects are subclassed from SCTE35Base
 * SCTE35Base